Discover Async_Network_IO: Top 5 Reason

 Ans:

-The SQL Server wait type known as ASYNC_NETWORK_ IO appears when a session is awaiting a client application to read query results.
+The SQL Server wait type known as ASYNC_NETWORK_ IO appears when a session awaits a client application to read query results.

 Q: Why do ASYNC_NETWORK_ IO delays occur?